PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 rule for shared constant tensors.
 Reshape target selection and channel-last name recognition live in `pytorch_layout_utils.py`, so canonicalization and native code generation share one policy without an exporter callback.
+The subsequent Reshape target synchronization step is co-located with that rewrite and enumerates only indexed Reshape operators, while preserving its feature-last exclusion and constant dtype behavior.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor